lawrennd/old_talks/_ml/includes/movie-body-count-data.md

 \code{data.describe()}

-\notes{In jupyter and jupyter notebook it is possible to see a list of all possible functions and attributes by typing the name of the object followed by .<Tab> for example in the above case if we type data.<Tab> it show the columns available (these are attributes in pandas dataframes) such as Body_Count, and also functions, such as .describe().}
+\notes{In jupyter and jupyter notebook it is possible to see a list of all possible functions and attributes by typing the name of the object followed by `.<Tab>` for example in the above case if we type `data.<Tab>` it show the columns available (these are attributes in pandas dataframes) such as `Body_Count`, and also functions, such as .describe().}

 \notes{For functions we can also see the documentation about the function by following the name with a question mark.